-Well, I am so happy to share that my Antler Coral painting is finally installed on the Schmidt Ocean Institute’s Remotely Operated Vehicle (ROV SuBastian).
+Well, I am so happy to share that my Antler Coral painting is installed ROV SuBastian.
 The ROV is a state-of-the-art submersible deployed from the R/V Falkor; it travels to the bottom of the ocean to survey and collect information on the mysterious deep sea.

-I‘ve been imagining a scene where the ROV is flying into the pitch black waters, and attracts an audience of Anglerfish that use their bioluminescence to illuminate the painting: this deep water species will then view a totally “new” (to them) shallow water coral species.
-It tickles me and I am so humbled by this opportunity to have art on displays for my newest audience yet.
+I‘ve been imagining a scene where the ROV is drifting into the pitch-black waters and attracts an audience of Anglerfish that use their bioluminescence to illuminate the painting: this deep water species will then view a totally “new” (to them) shallow-water coral species.
+It tickles me and I am so humbled by this opportunity to have art on display for my newest audience yet.

 Read more about my process on Schmidt Ocean Institute’s expedition log: https://schmidtocean.org/cruise-log-post/a-painting-for-the-seafloor-dwellers/ or check out the YouTube video below with ROV Pilot, Jason Rodriguez.